ewjay/fapiwiki/FAPI_Meeting_Notes_2016-09-20.rst

 #29 Draft Split (Nat)
 --------------------
 * issue #29
+* Per the result of the Atlantic call last week, the split of the draft is suggested as recorded in #29.

 #16 Client Authentication (John)
 ----------------------------------------
 * issue #16
 * Mutual Auth TLS profile not defined anywhere for token endpoint.
 We probably need to do ourselves.
 * Client auth JWT (secret, private key) can also be used, so it is either of them.
+   * Nat has suggested a text for this bit on #16.
 * We probably should not allow Basic auth.
 * John volunteered to craft text.